How to Create a Waterfall Chart in Excel (Step-by-Step)

 Insert the waterfall chart

 Go to Insert → Charts → click the Waterfall, Funnel, Stock, Surface or Radar Chart dropdown → select Waterfall.
+In Microsoft 365, this dropdown icon shows a small waterfall chart thumbnail.
 Excel creates the chart with floating bars based on your data.
-The chart may look wrong at this stage — that's expected until you mark the total bars.
+The chart may look incorrect at this stage — that's expected until you mark the total bars in the next step.

 Mark the total bars

+This is the step most users miss.
 Right-click the first bar (your starting value, e.g. Revenue) → Format Data Point → check Set as total.
-Repeat for the last bar (e.g. Net Income) and any intermediate subtotals (e.g. Gross Profit).
-These bars drop to the baseline instead of floating.
-This step is manual — Excel does not auto-detect totals.
+The bar drops to the baseline.
+Repeat for the last bar (e.g. Net Income) and any intermediate subtotals (e.g. Gross Profit, EBITDA).
+Excel does not auto-detect totals — every total and subtotal bar must be marked manually.
+If a bar that should sit on the baseline is still floating, it hasn't been marked yet.

 Customize the colors